Magneto (Marvel Comics): Rise of Magneto

 Magneto then creates the Savage Land Mutates.
 With the Savage Land Mutates, he clashes with the X-Men and Ka-Zar.
 Along with Namor, Magneto later attacks New York City.
 He later fights the Inhumans Royal Family, and battles the Avengers once more.

 Magneto later reorganizes the Brotherhood, and fights Professor X and the Defenders.
 Using ancient and advanced alien technology he found near the core of the earth, Magneto creates the artificial humanoid "Alpha the Ultimate Mutant".
 Alpha rebels against his creator and reduces him to infancy.
 Magneto is then placed in the care of Xavier's former love interest, Professor Moira MacTaggert at Muir Island.
 At Muir Island, MacTaggert discovers that the prolonged and extensive use of Magneto's powers has a disruptive effect on his nervous system and psyche, causing him to become increasingly paranoid and irrational the more he uses them.
-In an attempt to cure him of this flaw she manipulates the infant Magneto's genetic code, so that when he grows older he will be able to safely use his powers while still remaining rational, in order to prevent him from becoming "evil" in adulthood.
-However, her genetic tampering soon loses its effect when Magneto reactivates his powers, as the very use of his powers causes his genetic sequence to realign and "reset" to its original state.
+In an attempt to cure him of this flaw, she manipulates the infant Magneto's genetic code, so that when he grows older, he will be able to safely use his powers while still remaining rational, to prevent him from becoming "evil" in adulthood.
+However, her genetic tampering soon loses its effect when Magneto reactivates his powers since the very use of his powers causes his genetic sequence to realign and "reset" to its original state.
 Magneto is eventually restored to adulthood, but to his physical prime rather than his older, chronological age, by the alien Shi'ar agent Erik the Red.

 Magneto later gathers a new Brotherhood of Evil Mutants, and with them battles Captain America.
 He then successfully opposes Doctor Doom's conquest of Earth.